li9com/learn-openshift/lab05-managing-routes/README.md

 ## Other options for creating routes

-The routes can also be created from a commond line like this:
+The routes can also be created from a command line like this:

 * Not a secure route
 ```